CCodingRe/MonopolyBot/README.txt

 We created the Deadwood.java file, the rest is the Lecturers code.
 Aim of this project was to create a bot that plays monopoly. this bot would then go up against other bots in our class.

-#Test run, will when actual results are out.
+#Test run, will update when actual results are out.

 S = games started
 W = games won